Craftadoc/InvoiceWithFooter/readme.md

-# Lost Pet Poster Template
+# Invoice With Footer Template

 A [Craftadoc](https://craftadoc.com) template.
 (Using LaTeX.)

-A quick way to get a a poster (letterpaper size by default) with a picture (as background) of your lost pet.
+Use this template on [app.craftadoc.com](https://app.craftadoc.com) to easily fill in this invoice example with your own information.

 ### How do I use this?